Latitude of the Gulf Stream and the Gulf Stream north wall index: Construction

-Interpretation of the index
+Interpretation

 Curry et al. have used the potential energy anomaly difference between the Labrador Sea and Bermuda as a measure of the transport of the Gulf Stream system.
 Curry and McCartney have pointed out their index correlates well with the latitude of the north wall.
 The GSNW index is therefore a measure of changes in the large-scale ocean currents.

 The latitude of the north wall in any year, as described in the GSNW index, is a delayed response to atmospheric changes over the North Atlantic Ocean, and especially to the North Atlantic Oscillation (NAO).
 Gangopadhyay et al. found that the point of separation of the Gulf Stream from the US coast was determined by the wind patterns across the ocean two or three years earlier, which they attributed to the passage of Rossby waves across the ocean.
 The GSNW index has been observed to follow the North Atlantic Oscillation with a lag of two years which is in agreement with (but Joyce et al. reported a shorter delay).
 Hameed and Piontkovski have shown the index seems to be most sensitive to the Iceland Low.
 Taylor and Gangopadhyay have used a simple model developed by Behringer, Regier and Stommel to predict the latitude of the Gulf Stream on the basis of the NAO (see Fig. 1).
 This model has also been tested using data from a coupled ocean-atmosphere model.
 The latitude of the Gulf Stream is also affected by the El Nino-Southern Oscillation in the equatorial Pacific Ocean.
 Silver et al. have combined wind-forcing and buoyancy in a forecast scheme.